Fixed points for group actions on 2-dimensional affine buildings: Introduction

 \begin{thm}[Theorem 1.1 of~\cite{NOP}] Let $X$ be a $\CAT(0)$ triangle complex and let $G$ be a finitely generated group acting on $X$ with no global fixed point.
 Assume that either each element of~$G$ fixing a point of $X$ has finite order, or $X$ is locally finite, or $X$ has rational angles.
 Then $G$ has an element with no fixed point in $X$. \end{thm}

-\begin{rmk} Theorem~\ref{thm:main} is valid for both discrete and nondiscrete buildings, whereas the buildings to which Theorem \ref{NOP} applies are all discrete.
-However Theorem \ref{NOP} holds in the wider setting of $\CAT(0)$ triangle complexes, and so in particular includes discrete buildings of type $\tilde{G}_2$.
-Our proof combines very general $\CAT(0)$-space techniques with specific building-theoretic arguments, while \cite{NOP} uses Helly's theorem from~\cite{Ivanov} together with sophisticated results including Masur's theorem on periodic trajectories in rational billiards~\cite{Masur}, and Ballmann and Brin's methods for finding closed geodesics in $2$-dimensional locally $\CAT(0)$ complexes~\cite{BB95}. \end{rmk}
+\begin{rmk} One of the most important classes of $\CAT(0)$ triangle complexes is that of $2$-dimensional discrete affine buildings, and since such buildings have rational angles, Theorem~\ref{NOP} applies to these.
+In particular, it applies to discrete buildings of type $\tG_2$.
+On the other hand, Theorem~\ref{thm:main} is valid for both discrete and nondiscrete buildings (of types $\tA_2$ and $\tC_2$), and as explained below, some parts of our argument are straightforward in the discrete case.
+Our proof combines general $\CAT(0)$-space techniques with arguments specific to spherical and affine buildings, while \cite{NOP} uses Helly's theorem from~\cite{Ivanov} together with sophisticated results including Masur's theorem on periodic trajectories in rational billiards~\cite{Masur}, and Ballmann and Brin's methods for finding closed geodesics in $2$-dimensional locally $\CAT(0)$ complexes~\cite{BB95}. \end{rmk}

 The next result follows from Theorem~\ref{thm:main} together with the fact that every isometry of a complete affine building is semisimple, that is, either it fixes a point or it is hyperbolic~\cite[Corollaire~4.2]{Parreau_immeubles}.
 (The corresponding consequence of Theorem~\ref{NOP} is~\cite[Corollary~1.3]{NOP}.)